 Create a balance– allowing your child personal play time does not take away from time spent participating in organized sports and activities.
 Kids are still reaping the physical and psychological benefits when engaging in unstructured play.
 Creating a balance between structured activities and free play will allow your child to explore his or her interests without feeling pressured to excel in each sport or activity.

 Get fit with unstructured play– not all kids enjoy organized sports and activities, which is why it’s important to incorporate unstructured play into your daily activities.
-Unstructured activities are a fun way to get fit as a family, whether it’s playground fun, dancing or playing games outside.
+Unstructured activities are a fun way to get fit as a family, whether it’s playground fun, dancing or playing with custom golf balls.
 It encourages your whole family to get active and helps your child develop social and cognitive skills.

 Let your kids be bored-Letting your kids get bored forces them to use their imagination and discover new activities and experiences on their own.
 A skill that will help them learn to be self-starters and problem solvers.